almex/Raildelays/README.md

 * Liveboard
 * Route log

-iRail can query a timetable per train and per date or a liveboard per station.
-In contrario, Raildelays can query the route log of a train. iRail is capabale to give route log for a vehicule but only for the date of today and only the effective time. iRail can't search delays within the past while Raildelays can.
+[iRail project](http://project.irail.be/) is an other project on which a lot of Belgian train application are based It can query a timetable per train and per date or a liveboard per station.
+In contrario, Raildelays API query only the route logs. iRail API is capabale to give route log for a vehicule but only for the date of the day and only the effective time. iRail can't search delays within the past while Raildelays can.

 ### Timetable (futur)